 Access past recordings: If you want to find the historical records, then you need to tap on the contact and then tap on “history”.
 Here, you will find the “Listen to recording” for a call that you have recorded.
 The recording will play along with a share button, which will allow you to share the call recording.

-Delete recorded calls: Currently, you cannot delete the recordings.
-The only way to remove access to a recorded call is by deleting that call record from the call history.
+Delete recorded calls: You can quickly delete all recorded calls by heading right here: Google Phone app > Options > Settings > Call recording > Delete all recordings now.
+Alternatively, you can delete a specific recording by deleting that call record from the call history.
 For that, open the call history and swipe away the entry (see screenshot below)

 Here’s hoping that you have got a thorough idea about how you can record phone calls on Nokia phones.
 Feel free to comment down below for any questions or feedback about the recording feature.